CHAPTER 25: THE CALM AFTER THE STORM

 "Don't worry," said Severus with a smile.
 "I brought up the subject of the Weasley twins when in the company of Padfoot, Gideon and Fabian one evening at the Hogs' Head, and Padfoot was so impressed by everything he heard from their uncles about their ability to cause mayhem, that he's given Fred and George a loan.
 Minerva was less impressed, but Weasleys' Wizard Wheezes will happen."

 Sixth year started with some changes.
 Although Cedric Diggory lived, he and Cho Chang had broken up.
-Cedric had finished school at the end of the last academic year, while Cho was just starting her seventh year.
-The Chinese witch wanted a boyfriend who would be available to dance attendance on her daily, not one who she would only be able to see a few times during the course of the year on Hogsmeade weekends.
+Cedric had finished school at the end of the last academic year, while Cho was just starting her final year.
+The seventh-year witch wanted a boyfriend who would be available to dance attendance on her daily, not one who she would only be able to see a few times during the course of the year on Hogsmeade weekends.
 Already arrogant because of the attention she received for her physical beauty, being appointed head girl had only swollen Cho's head even further.

 Much to both Harry's and Hermione's annoyance, Cho had turned her attention towards Harry, who had aroused Cho's interest during the Triwizard Tournament.
 Harry and Hermione's friends had all warned the older girl away—even Cho's own friends had warned her against making a move on Harry—but the determined witch, who was so used to boys falling over themselves for her favour, paid no heed.